tlienart/Franklin.jl/docs/extras/lunr.md

 @@tlist
 - it goes over all files in a `HTML_FOLDER` (by default: `/__site/`),
 - it builds an index `lunr_index.js` which can subsequently be queried upon the user entering search terms.
 @@

 By default, the index built is fairly barebone to reduce the size of the generated index.
-If you want fancier search, you might want to modify this a bit to add a preview of the page, boost results depending on where there are (title, keyword, ...), add stop words, etc. (Refer to the [Lunr docs](https://lunrjs.com/docs/index.html) for this as well as [the example repo](https://github.com/BLE-LTER/Lunr-Index-and-Search-for-Static-Sites) mentioned earlier or [Documenter.jl](https://github.com/JuliaDocs/Documenter.jl/blob/master/assets/html/search.js)'s version).
+If you want a fancier search, you might want to modify this a bit to add a preview of the page, boost results depending on where there are (title, keyword, ...), add stop words, etc. (Refer to the [Lunr docs](https://lunrjs.com/docs/index.html) for this as well as [the example repo](https://github.com/BLE-LTER/Lunr-Index-and-Search-for-Static-Sites) mentioned earlier or [Documenter.jl](https://github.com/JuliaDocs/Documenter.jl/blob/master/assets/html/search.js)'s version).

 \note{
     Modify this file at will but be careful with the lines with `PATH_PREPEND` if your website is a project website (i.e. the root URL is something like `username.github.io/project/`).
 These lines help ensure that the generated links are valid.
 See also the section on [updating the index](#buildingupdating_the_index).